 Assembly Democrats also added their own major new provision unrelated to the budget, imposing “prevailing” construction union compensation and work rules on a wide range of private building projects receiving any state subsidy.

-Assembly Democrats are expected vote tomorrow on a resolution expressing support for their amended budget bills, without voting directly on each bill.
-If past is any guide, the resolution will be passed on a mostly party-line vote.
+Assembly Democrats are expected to vote tomorrow on a resolution expressing support for their amended budget bills, without voting directly on each bill.
+If the past is any guide, the resolution will be passed on a mostly party-line vote.